DecentAppsNet/create-decent-app/readme.md

 Users can do these kinds of things without fear of insurance companies, government agencies, marketeers, research harvesters, doxxers, hackers, scammers, and spammers exploiting them.

+# Deploying to DecentApps.net

+There is an option in the install script to "Include a Github deploy script for decentapps.net?"
+If you say "yes", an action will run when you `git push` to a Github repo.
+Without configuration of some parameters, the script will benignly fail and not do anything at all.

+[Decentapps.net](https://decentapps.net) is envisioned as a portal for decent apps, allowing discovery of apps that follow the sensibilities.
+An advantage of having local-LLM-based apps on a single domain is that a lot of loading can be skipped as users move from one app to another due to the models being cached *per-domain*.
+But it's early days for this effort, and I don't want to oversell it.
+At time of writing, the website has no traffice or users.

+That said, if you like the idea of this portal and are okay to follow the decent sensibilities with your app, please contact me.
+I'm interested in collaborating with you to put your app on decentapps.net.
+It would cost you nothing and doesn't prevent you from hosting the your app elsewhere at any time.

 # Licensing

 My code and other files in this repository are licensed under the MIT open source license.